Lamar Odom Reveals He Threatened To Kill Khloé Kardashian

 "One of the darkest places I’ve ever been was when I was in a motel room, getting high with this chick, and my wife (at the time) walked in," he explained in the essay.
 "That probably was like rock bottom."

-Odom and Kardashian’s divorce was finalized in 2016, though Kardashian first filed for divorce in 2013.
-Kardashian dated other men during the pair's separation and had moved on from Odom, but she stayed by Odom’s side when the athlete overdosed in a Nevada brothel and was hospitalized in 2015.
+Odom and Kardashian’s divorce was finalised in 2016, though Kardashian first filed for divorce in 2013.
+Kardashian dated other men during the pair's separation and had moved on from Odom, but she stayed by Odom’s side when the athlete overdosed in a Nevada brothel and was hospitalised in 2015.

 Odom has sought help for his substance abuse issues multiple times since the incident, which he refers to in his book a "wake-up call."
 He has since been outspoken about his battle with addiction, which, he states, includes an addiction to sex.